artyomkulimov/gamesite/README.md

 # gamesite
-a website which lists good game website.
+a website which lists good game websites.